 The directors make estimates and assumptions concerning the future in the process of preparing the company's financial statements.
 The resulting accounting estimates will, by definition, seldom equal the related actual results.
-The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are addressed on the following page.
+The estimates and assumptions that have a significant risk of causing a material adjustment to the carrying amount of assets and liabilities within the next financial year are;